Back we are with, you know, I just told a broadcast engineer, okay, standby soundbites 29, 9, and 10.

 What do you mean by that?

-This guy did as well as he could and might have won, frankly, if it hadn't been for a third-party libertarian candidate, I think does not look great for Democrats, and also does not look great for moderate Republicans who take such heart in Chris Christie's victory in New Jersey, because I think the Tea Party is alive and well.
+This guy did as well as he could and might have won, frankly, if it hadn't been for a third-party Libertarian candidate, I think does not look great for Democrats and also does not look great for moderate Republicans who take such heart in Chris Christie's victory in New Jersey because I think the Tea Party is alive and well.

-You know, I the reason I wanted you to hear this is because that's now three different Democrat liberal analysts who I think have got this right.
+You know, the reason I wanted you to hear this is because that's now three different Democrat liberal analysts who I think have got this right.

 I think Stephanie Cutter was right in her analysis of the Christie win.

-Uh and Rich, Frank Rich is right here in the way he's analyzing this.
+And Rich, Frank Rich is right here in the way he's analyzing this.

 But in addition to that, the exit polls in New Jersey all show Hillary cleaning up in a presidential race in that state.

-That that is public opinion to them.
+That is public opinion to them.

-I think Christie's victory is meaningless in terms of the National Republican Party.
+Contrary to what a lot of people in the pundit profession think, I think Christie's victory is meaningless in terms of the National Republican Party.

 This is not an acceptable candidate for the Republicans who are going to vote in presidential primaries.